netzeroinsights/slate/source/index.html.md

 ## Funding round sources

-> To get all the sources of a funding round, use this code:
+> To get all the sources of a specific funding round, use this code:

 ```shell
 curl -v --cookie 'JSESSIONID=EXAMPLE_SESSION_ID' \